Antoni Wysocki: Activity after the Greater Poland Uprising

-The time of World War II
+World War II

 On September 4, 1939, Wysocki removed himself from Poznań along with Armia Poznań to the east banks of the Vistula.
 He was in charge of a convoy of cars to Lviv, which was being organized as the transfer spot by the Greater Poland-Pomerania Committee.
 It was meant to be the transfer location for the Polish people through the Hungarian and Romanian borders.
 On September 20, 1939, he participated in the defense of Lviv.
 He was the deputy commander of the assault troops.

 On October 5, 1939, Wysocki was captured by Soviet authorities - NKVD.
 On August 2, 1940, he was tried in Lviv.
 Wysocki was sentenced to death by shooting on the basis of articles 54-2 (charge: armed uprising or armed invasion on the soviet territory, taking over the power) and 54-11 (charge: organized activities aiming to take over the power) of the penal code of the Ukrainian Soviet Socialist Republic.

 Before the execution Wysocki was being kept in prison no 2. in Lviv.
 The execution took place on October 22, 1940.